-When going on a cruise I’ll usually see what was promoted online like a stunning dining room, lush swimming pools, groovy looking bars and a lot more.
+When on a cruise you’ll spend most of your time in the public areas and I bet you’ve always wondered what the crew areas look like.
 In this article, I’m going to show you several places onboard a Carnival cruise ship which you might have never seen before, you’ll even be surprised at what’s hidden away behind the doors and walkways all over the ship.

 Take a look at behind the scene areas where passengers can’t go:

 Let’s start with the main corridor which is not just an essential area for the crew but also the entire cruise ship.
 Known as the I-95, it is one large corridor which goes along almost the entire length of the ship.
 From here the crew can gain access to different staircases, elevators and get to their cabins.

 The I-96 is always busy with crew members heading off to work and for those who have some free time to chat with their friends.
 When guests embark and disembark the cruise the I-95 takes center stage, all the luggage is stored in the corridor and in a space called the Marshaling Area, from there housekeeping can get to the luggage to deliver to passengers staterooms.
 The same happens when the voyage comes to an end, the luggage is taken off in pallets and then transferred to the terminal.

 Love Carnival Cruise Line?
 Then you should take a look at these 10 items.

 Parts of the I-95 are also used when in port, guests will often get a glimpse as they go on and off the gangway.
 There is more possibility of checking out the corridor when tendering too.
 I-95 will usually be on deck zero but does depend on the ship’s design.